Transform Your Kitchen with Granite Design Ideas

 Pairing Granite with the Right Tiles

 A granite kitchen platform might be the star, but the supporting cast of tiles can make or break the overall appearance.
-The backsplash, walls, and even the floor should flow with your granite counters, not clash.
+The backsplash, walls, and even the floor should flow with your granite counters and granite tiles, not clash.
 The goal is to create a harmonious look without letting the space feel too uniform or too mismatched.
 Simpolo Tiles and Bathware provides a wide variety of tile collections that are designed to complement natural stone surfaces.
 If your granite is full of movement, consider a simpler tile to avoid overwhelming the eye.
 If the granite is fairly uniform, you can have more fun with bolder tile textures or patterns.

 Matching Granite and Tile Colours